badgeir/llmio/README.md

     pprint(output)
 ```

-### Pass a context to keep track of context in tools and hooks
+## Keeping track of context

-Pass an object of any type to the agent to keep track of context.
-This context will only be passed to tools and other hooks that include the special argument `_context`, not to the model itself.
+You can pass an object of any type to the agent to maintain context.
+This context will be available to tools and other hooks that include the special argument `_context`, but it will not be passed to the model itself.

 ``` python
 @dataclass